 Safety Certifications

 We are not currently seeking compliance with any specific standards for the package, as the customer-provided housing may make the system non-compliant with certain regulations.
 However, we would like information on specific safety standards that the vendor’s systems typically meet, as well as recommendations for minimum safety certifications.
+Our preliminary research suggests that IEC 61508 and UL 1973 may be suitable for functional safety.

 Appendix A